Chefter/chefter.github.io/_posts/2016-09-19-End-of-September-Produce-Tips.md

 **Sweet Potatoes**

-To find the perfect tasting sweet potato, look for small to medium sized ones. these will be a little sweeter and smoother tasting.
+To find the perfect tasting sweet potato, look for small to medium sized ones.
+These will be a little sweeter and smoother tasting.
 Large sweet potatoes tend to be a little more solid and starchy tasting.
-Also, you’ll want to find one with no dark spots and even colored skin and the darker the color the better!
+Also, you’ll want to find one with no dark spots, even-colored skin and the darker the color the better!

 **Persimmons**

 Persimmons are delicious when in-season but it’s often difficult to find that perfectly ripe one.
 Here’s a little trick to ripen your persimmons overnight!
-Simple place them in a ziplock bag in the freezer over night.
+Simply place them in a ziplock bag in the freezer over night.
 The next day, take them out of the freezer and let them defrost a good few hours before cooking or eating.
 You’ll taste and see that they are perfectly soft, sweet and ripe.